Big Twist and the Mellow Fellows: Background

-The frontman was the singer and harmonica player Larry "Big Twist" Nolan (né Lawrence Millard Nolan; 23 September 1937, Terre Haute, Indiana – 14 March 1990, Broadview, Illinois).
+The frontman was singer, drummer and harmonica player Lawrence "Big Twist" Nolan (né Lawrence Millard Nolan; 23 September 1937, Terre Haute, Indiana – 14 March 1990, Broadview, Illinois).
 He began singing in church at the age of six.
-During the 1950s he sang and played drums in a bar band, the Mellow Fellows, performing everything from R & B, blues and country music.
+In the mid to late 1950s he moved to Colp, Illinois and began singing and played drums in a bar band, the Mellow Fellows, performing everything from R & B, blues and country music.
 At the beginning of the 1970s he joined with guitarist Pete Special and tenor saxophonist Terry Ogolini, and the band put out albums on Flying Fish Records and Alligator Records.
 Over the decade, the group earned a loyal following and moved from private parties to the big stages.
+Big Twist and the Mellows success led them to appear on national television programs, including having their music videos for “300 Pounds of Heavenly Joy” and “Too Much BBQ” appear on the USA network and MTV.
+Big Twist toured with the Band, B.B.
+King, Muddy Waters and many other notable acts.
 The band's repertoire was a mixture of soul, rhythm and blues, and rock, a mixture that was equally popular among young and old.